 “Tier 2 Long-Term Change Fee” means a fee associated with a customer’s election to change its Tier 2 Long-Term Alternative election as established in each 7(i) Process, as described in Section 5.4.1.

+“Tier 2 Long-Term Charge” means the product of the Tier 2 Long-Term Rate and the amount of power to be purchased by a customer at the Tier 2 Long-Term Rate for each rate period consistent with the customer’s Above-CHWM Load election, as described in Section 5.1.

-“Tier 2 Long-Term Cost Pool” means expressed in mills per kilowatthours, which are multiplied by the Tier 2 Billing Determinant to determine the Tier 2 Charge, as described in Sections 5.1 and 5.2 and established in each 7(i) Process.
+“Tier 2 Long-Term Cost Pool” means the cost pool comprised of costs and revenues attributable to the Tier 2 Long-Term Rate in accordance with Sections 2.1, 2.2.1.4, 5.1, 5,2, and 5.3, and which are set out on Table 2-1, Section D. The Tier 2 Long-Term Cost Pool is the basis for the Tier 2 Long-Term Rate. .

 “Tier 2 Long-Term Path” means a contractual option a customer elects for serving, all or a partial amount, of its Above-CHWM Load with power priced at the Tier 2 Long Term Rate as described in the CHWM Contract.

-“Tier 2 Long-Term Rate” means rate or rates aimed at recovering only the costs of the Tier 2 Long-Term Cost Pool, expressed in mills per kilowatthours, which are multiplied by the Tier 2 Billing Determinant to determine the Tier 2 Charge, as described in Sections 5.1 and 6 5.2 and established in each 7(i) Process
+“Tier 2 Long-Term Rate” means rate or rates established in each 7(i) Process aimed at recovering only the costs of the Tier 2 Long-Term Cost Pool, expressed in mills per kilowatthours, which are multiplied by the amount of power to be purchased by a customer at the Tier 2 Long-Term Rate for each Rate Period consistent with the customer’s Above-CHWM Load election, as described in Sections 5.1 and 5.2, to determine the customer’s Tier 2 Long-Term Charge.

-“Tier 2 Flexible Above-CHWM Path” means a customer election to serve Above CHWM Load with 1) Firm Requirements Power at the Tier 2 Short Term Rate, 2) Firm Requirement Power at a Tier 2 Vintage Rate, if applicable, 3) Dedicated Resources, or 4) a combination of amounts of 1), 2) and 3). as stated in the CHWM Contract.
+“Tier 2 Flexible Above-CHWM Path” means a customer election to serve Above CHWM Load with 1) Firm Requirements Power at the Tier 2 Short Term Rate, 2) Firm Requirement Power at a Tier 2 Vintage Rate, if applicable, 3) Dedicated Resources, or 4) a combination of amounts of 1), 2) and 3), as stated in the CHWM Contract.

 “Tier 2 Rate” means the rates and charges in BPA’s Wholesale Power Rate Schedules, established in accordance with the PRDM Chapter 5, as applicable, and its GRSPs (or their successors) established during a 7(i) Process.